top of page

 Timely

-Fun Fact: You are 42% more likely to achieve your goals if you write them down.
-Grab a sheet of paper and pen or even better toss them on a whiteboard for the whole team to see regularly.
+You are 42% more likely to achieve your goals if you write them down.
+Grab a sheet of paper or even better, use a whiteboard for visibility!

-We know these are the most exciting items in your business strategy.
-So, to help keep your attention on these examples we will happily provide you with a puppy or kitten photo for each example!
+We know these are some of the most exciting items in your business strategy.
+To keep your attention, we will happily provide you with a puppy or kitten photo for each example!

-As a bonus we are going to link each one to a rescue that we enjoy if you want to support them! -Ryan, CEO
+As a bonus, we will link each photo to a rescue we support if you'd like to help them. -Ryan, CEO

 SMART Goal Examples for Small Business

-Now that we're answered the question what are SMART goals, let's start setting you up for success.
-Here are eight small business SMART goal examples you can use in 2022.
+Now that we’ve defined SMART goals, let’s explore setting you up for success.
+Here are eight small business SMART goal examples you can use in 2025.

 1. You’re Starting a Small Business